Is it cheaper for two people to go to the movies at Red Cinemas or Golden Ticket?

 | getBudgetUtilizationTrend | Multi-month budget performance | Long-term budget adherence tracking |

-Each tool has carefully considered inputs, outputs, and error handling.
-The calculate tool is particularly important: by mandating that all math happens in deterministic code, I eliminated an entire class of AI hallucination issues.
-The agent can reason about what to calculate, but not perform the calculation itself.
+The calculate tool is the one that matters most.
+By mandating that all math happens in deterministic code, I eliminated an entire class of AI hallucination.
+The agent can reason about what to calculate, but it cannot perform the calculation itself.

-The reason Copilot Money hasn’t built this yet?
-It’s genuinely hard.
+Because it’s genuinely hard.
 Production systems need comprehensive error handling, edge case management, security considerations, and user interface polish.
 This prototype took a few days because I own the problem space and built exactly what I need.
-A commercial product requires orders of magnitude more effort.
-The stakes are low here, but what if I was trying to handle something important like taxes?
+A commercial product would require orders of magnitude more effort.
+My prototype handles movie budgets.
+What if it was handling taxes?